ACR/EULAR classification criteria for giant cell arteritis

 Scalp tenderness

-Abnormal examination of the temporal artery absent or diminished pulse, tenderness, or hard Cord-like appearance)
+Abnormal examination of the temporal artery absent or diminished pulse, tenderness, or hard "cord-like" appearance)

 Maximum erythrocyte sedimentation rate ≥ 50 mm/hour or maximum C-reactive protein ≥ 10 mg/L before initiation of treatment